VeraVisions/nuclide/README.md

 # Goals
 The goal of this project is to provide an open-source version of Counter-Strike 1.5.
 Counter-Strike, being one of the most popular multiplayer games to exist, hasn't had a free-software implementation done until now.
+While it will try to be as close as possible to the original mod, it will build upon it with optional features and better usability.

 **This project distributes no assets from either Half-Life or Counter-Strike.
 You have to provide them yourself.**